Eloy Jiménez Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.0 K/9, which ranks 11th in the league.

-- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Yankees' 3.96 team ERA ranks 10th across all MLB pitching staffs.

-- In his most recent outing on Wednesday against the Tampa Bay Rays, the righty threw seven innings, allowing two earned runs while surrendering four hits.
+- The right-hander's last time out came on Thursday against the Houston Astros, when he went five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.